Important Notice

 We only collect, use and store your information where we have lawful grounds and legitimate business reasons to do so.

-If you do not provide the information required, we are unlikely to be able to arrange your membership and insurance or provide professional learning and may not be able to provide certain services to you.
+If you do not provide the information required, we are unlikely to be able to arrange your membership or provide professional learning and may not be able to provide certain services to you.

 The personal data that we collect about you may include the following information: